concept of market

 There are very few markets in India that can be considered perfectly competitive.
 One example is the agricultural market for wheat.
 Many farmers sell wheat, and the product is homogeneous.
 There are also no barriers to entry or exit, so anyone can start farming if they want to.

 Some markets in India can be considered oligopolistic.
 For example, the airline industry is oligopolistic.
 There are a few major airlines, and they compete with each other for customers.
 The products (airline tickets) are differentiated, but there are also some similarities (they all fly to the same destinations).
-There are also some barriers to entry, such as the need for a fleet of aeroplanes and a network of routes.
+There are also some barriers to entry, such as the need for a fleet of airplanes and a network of routes.

 There are a few monopolies in India.
 For example, the state-owned Bharat Sanchar Nigam Limited (BSNL) is India’s monopoly provider of landline telephone services.